tssgery/pmm-dizquetv/README.md

 ```

 ### Enabling within Plex-Meta-Manager
-Enabling pmm-dizquetv is simple, just add it as a target for the `changes` webhook within PMM.
+Enabling pmm-dizquetv is simple, just add it as a target for the `changes` and `delete` webhook within PMM.
+PMM will invoke the `changes` webhook when collections are created or modified, and the `delete` webhook when a collection is deleted.
+Consult the Plex-Meta-Manager documentation for more specifics.

-For example, the following snippet from the PMM config would send notify both notifiarr and pmm-dizquetv of changes
+For example, the following snippet from the PMM config would send notify both notifiarr and pmm-dizquetv of changes and deletions

 ```
 webhooks: